Department of Music

 - Using a cotton swab saturated with denatured, isopropyl alcohol, carefully clean around the embouchure hole.

-- Alcohol wipes can be used on the flute's lip plate to kill germs if the flute shared by several players.
+- Alcohol wipes can be used on the flute's lip plate to kill germs if the flute is shared by several players.

 - Using a soft, lint-free silk cloth inserted into the cleaning rod, clean the inside of the headjoint.